googleapis/ruby-spanner-activerecord/examples/snippets/interleaved-tables/README.md

     t.string :title
 end

+# Add a unique index to the albumid column to prevent full table scans when a single album record is queried.
+add_index :albums, [:albumid], unique: true

 create_table :tracks, id: false do |t|
     # Interleave the `tracks` table in the parent table `albums` and cascade delete all tracks that belong to an
     # album when an album is deleted.